California Health and Human Services

 Three Key Elements of Governor Newsom’s Proposal:

-• Community behavioral health residential settings
+• Community behavioral health facilities and residential settings

 • Permanent supportive housing for people experiencing or at risk of homelessness who have behavioral health conditions